-- the keyword itself - the ShortId surrounded by parenthesis (e.g. (f) to define a final waypoint) - the ShortId directly in front of the coordinate
+- the keyword itself - the ShortId surrounded by parenthesis (e.g. "(f)" to define a waypoint of type "Final") - the ShortId as a single word directly before the coordinate which then automatically creates these waypoints for you:

 Additionally localized waypoint type names (in the language you are using c:geo) will also work, however as c:geo is available in many languages we only list the English keywords here.